-In a study of adults age 57 to 85, 9% reported verbal mistreatment, 3.5% financial mistreat-Form Number NATI-09-08 ment, and 0.2% physical mistreatment by a family member.
+In a study of adults age 57 to 85, 9% reported verbal mistreatment, 3.5% financial mistreatment, and 0.2% physical mistreatment by a family member.
 Odds of verbal mistreatment were higher for women and those with physical vulnerabilities and were lower for Latinos than for whites.
 Odds of financial mistreatment were higher for African Americans and lower for Latinos than for whites and lower for those with a spouse or partner than for those without partners. ("Elder mistreatment in the United States: prevalence estimates from a nationally representative study," J Gerontol B Psychol Sci Soc Sci, 63:4, Jul 2008)